[as approved by Board vote June 7, 2023]

 The Board shall be the administrative body of the Association and is authorized to transact all business, establish policy, approve the annual budget and supervise all activities of the Association.

-B. Each meeting will include a financial review.
+B. Each regular quarterly meeting will include a financial review.

-C. the December meeting each year, a nominating committee will be appointed by the President, with the advice and approval of the Board, to nominate a slate of candidates to fill upcoming vacancies in director and officer positions during the next year.
-The committee will present its proposed slate of candidates at the February/March meeting each year to be voted upon by the Board.
+C. At the December meeting each year, a nominating committee will be appointed by the President, with the advice and approval of the Board, to nominate a slate of candidates to fill upcoming vacancies in director and officer positions during the next year.
+The nominating committee will present its proposed slate of candidates at the March meeting each year to be voted upon by the Board.

-D. The February/March meeting in the year will include a discussion of the annual membership/cocktail meeting in May.
+D. The March meeting each year will include a discussion of the Annual Meeting in May.

 E. A quorum, for purposes of conducting any business at a Board meeting, shall be a majority of the members of the Board.

-F. Voting: A vote of a majority of those present at a meeting of the Board shall be necessary to take any action reserved to the Board.
+F. Except as otherwise set forth herein, a vote of a majority of those present at a meeting of the Board shall be necessary to take any action reserved to the Board.

 Section 4: Term of office